That may sound very basic, but there are businesses out there whose “website” is Facebook or Yelp.

 The website is enough, right?

 Every business owner has a story tell.
 That’s why they are doing business.
-The blog is one convenient platform to share that story.
+The business blog is one convenient and perfect platform to share that story.

 It’s like a magazine about the company.